 The sight parts on the left for the Navy style sights on the new gun, the parts on the right are for the Army style sights for the VA gun on loan from the Navy.

 The Navy style sights ready for mounting and final paint.
 The welded sight bars, and one of the rear sights are replica.
 All the other parts are real.

 The Army style sights on VA gun.
-The front sights, front sight mounting adapter and rear sights are replica.
-This rest of this gun is in the queue for restoration.
+The front sights, front sight mounting adapter, and rear sights are replica.
+This rest is original.